ds-modules/curriculum-guide/connector/instructor/checklist.md

 * Read through this guide
 * Meet with Gunjan Baid to discuss the infrastructure
-* Create/update public and private GitHub repos for your course in data-8
+* Create/update public and private GitHub repos for your course in the data-8 organization
 * Create/update your course website
 * [Sign up for connector instructor Piazza](https://piazza.com/berkeley/other/cs97)
 * [Post on Piazza](https://piazza.com/berkeley/other/cs97) if you need any Python packages installed on `datahub.berkeley.edu`